just-buildsystem/rules-cc/README.md

 ### Rule `["CC", "install-with-deps"]`

 Install target's artifacts with transitive dependencies.
 Depending on the target, artifacts and dependencies will be installed to subdirectories `"bin"`, `"include"`, and `"lib"`.
 For library targets, a pkg-config file is generated and provided in `"lib/pkgconfig"`.
+In debug mode, sources needed for local debugging will be installed to subdirectory `"debug-src"`.

 | Field | Description |
 | ----- | ----------- |